Dick Grayson - The Boy Wonder

 Dick Grayson and Batman are shown to team up.
 He has already left Gotham, operating in Bludhaven, donning a costume similar to the 'Earth-2' Robin.
 At the end of the episode "Sidekick's Assemble", he adopts Nightwing as his new persona.
 In November 19th, 2010's episode of Batman the Brave and The bold, Dick Grayson will gain the Batman persona.
 When Bruce Wayne retires with Catwoman (Selina Kyle) they eventually raise a son named, Damian Wayne.
 Unlike the cartoon, the comics state that Talia Al Ghul is the mother of Damian.
 When a new Clown Prince of Crime takes Gotham over with an iron fist, this new Joker might be to much for Dick to handle.
 So disobeying his parents orders, Damian gains a Robin suit and becomes the sidekick of Dick Grayson.
 Eventually, (through time) Damian officially becomes the partner of Dick.

-In the most praise worthy story line by Judd Winick.
-Batman must fight Jason Todd in Batman: Under the Red hood.
+Batman must fight Jason Todd in Batman: Under the Red Hood.
 Nightwing is voiced by Neil Patrick Harris.
 He helped Batman take out Amazo, but afterwards he is injured while chasing the Red Hood alongside Batman.

 In the Cartoon Network television show, Young Justice, Dick Grayson is first shown as Robin, but then he's shown in his Nightwing identity in the Young Justice: Invasion episodes.
 In this production, Dick wears the blue suit, minus the fingerstripes, much like the suit he wears in "The New Batman Adventures."
 Nightwing is voiced by Jesse McCartney.